yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

     !["Visual studio 2019" is entered into the Search the Marketplace box.
 Visual Studio 2019 Latest is selected in the search results.](./media/create-resource-visual-studio-vm.png "Create Visual Studio 2019 virtual machine")

-3. On the Visual Studio 2019 blade, select **Visual Studio 2019 Community (latest release) on Windows Server 2019 (x64)** from the Select a software plan drop down list and then select **Create**.
+3. On the Visual Studio 2019 blade, select **Visual Studio 2019 Community (latest release) on Windows Server 2019 (x64)** from the Select a software plan drop-down list and then select **Create**.

     ![Visual Studio 2019 Community (latest release) on Windows Server 2019 (x64) is highlighted in the Select a software plan list on the Visual Studio 2019 blade.](media/visual-studio-create.png "Visual Studio 2019")

-4. On the Create a virtual machine **Basics** tab, set the following configuration:
+4. On the Create a virtual machine **Basics** tab set the following configuration:

     - Project details: